Peter-obi/Graph_neural_networks_molecular_discovery/GCN_protein_conformations/README.md

-# GCN Protein Data Processing
+# GCN for classification of protein conformations + interpretability

 This repository contains code for training and explaining a Graph Convolutional Network (GCN) model on protein structures from different classes.
 Example: Active and inactive conformations of the protein.
 We add an interpretability layer for understanding the edges important for classification.

 ### Installation